 After you graduate from your MSN program and take your national certification examination as an advanced practice nurse, you have the option of gaining further certification in many different areas as a nurse practitioner or clinical nurse specialist.

 Online RN to MSN Options Available

-A good choice for earning your RN to MSN degree online is Capella University.
-If you have your RN license and 135 quarter hours of undergraduate work, you can earn your MSN in just two years.
+If you have your RN license and 135 quarter hours of undergraduate work, you can earn your MSN in just two years through an online RN to MSN program.
 This is probably the most affordable and direct path to an MSN degree without earning a BSN first.

-Capella University also offers many interesting specialities of nursing with the MSN degree:
+These programs often offer many interesting nursing speciality tracks with the MSN degree:

 Courses that you will take include:

 - Health Assessment and Promotion for Disease Prevention (BSN course)

 If you so intend to earn your MSN degree online, confirm that your university is fully accredited by the Commission on Collegiate Nursing Education.
 With full accreditation, you will know that the MSN program has been fully vetted and is a program of quality.
 It is worth consulting the CCNE website to determine if the MSN program you are considering has full accreditation.